In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 The manual capture view in v0.0.4+6

-After nine versions released into early access, I felt more confident about the app as it had come aways since the first version, going from a barely useable app to an app I actually wanted and enjoyed using almost everyday.
+After nine versions into early access, I felt more confident about Velocity Lapse.
+It had come a long ways since the first version, going from a barely useable app to an app I actually wanted and enjoyed using almost every day.

 Monitizing the app

 If I was creating a free app, the main work would be complete.
 However, because this is an app with IAPs (in-app purchases), it required the steps to integrate with Google Play billing.
-This turned out to be one of more challenging parts of creating Velocity Lapse.
+This turned out to be one of the more challenging parts of creating Velocity Lapse thus far.

 The question of app monitization